kolhesamiksha/Hybrid-Search-RAG/README.md

 - 2.1 **Statistical Chunking**: Better for English Text only.
 Instead of chunking text with a fixed chunk size, the semantic splitter adaptively picks the breakpoint in-between sentences using embedding similarity.
 This ensures that a "chunk" contains sentences that are semantically related to each other.
 For Semantic chunking used **jinaai/jina-embeddings-v2-base-en** (8K context length) by langchain FastEmbedding Module.

 - 2.2 **Rolling Window Spltting(Used in RAG)**: It uses a rolling window to consider splitting and applies semantic similarity while considering the sentence to combine and split.
 This Technique is more generic for any type of embeddding model, MAX_SPLI, MIN_SPLIT parameters makes it more customisable.
 Providing Chunks compatible to semantic chunking technique.

 #### 3. Metadata Chunking Method:

 Metadata Filtering is a way to limit the searches and increase chances of Information exact retrieval of chunks.
-For Metadata added Primary Source_links, Sections_id, Prechunk, Postchunk.
+For Metadata added Primary Source_links, author_names, related_topics, pdf_links.

-Prechunk & postchunk helps to add more context or rather parent document information if not splitted documents accurately into the Context of LLM.
-Helps to get improve the accuracy of the Chatbot.

 #### 4: Embedding Models:
 Tried Different types of embedding models by considering system Size and Best performance for english text on MTEB.
 Used Fastembedding() from langchain to get the embeddings best models available for local instead of API.
 Local Embedding Hosting saves the credits and Manage the latency during retrieval pipeline.